nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 {% include copy-notice description="Save the `id` of the incoming Request so that you can accept or reject it." %}

-The [Request]({% link _docs_integrate/data-model-overview.md %}#request) occuring in the `content` property defines the conditions for establishing a Relationship between the two Connectors.
+The [Request]({% link _docs_integrate/data-model-overview.md %}#request) occuring in the `content` property defines the conditions for establishing an active Relationship between the two Connectors.
 If the Requestor Connector agrees to them, it can send a Relationship Request to the Templator Connector by accepting the incoming Request.
-This is done by following the instructions of the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case and providing the ID of the incoming Request as well as an appropriate input.
-In case of success, the `status` of the incoming Request will change from `"ManualDecisionRequired"` to `"Decided"` and you will receive a result as output which especially contains the [Response]({% link _docs_integrate/data-model-overview.md %}#response) of the Requestor Connector to the incoming Request:
+This is done by following the instructions of the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case and providing the ID of the incoming Request as well as an appropriate input to build the [Response]({% link _docs_integrate/data-model-overview.md %}#response) of the Requestor Connector to the incoming Request.
+In case of success, the `status` of the incoming Request will change from `"ManualDecisionRequired"` to `"Decided"` and you will receive a result as output which especially contains the values:

 <!--- Response with "Accepted" as value in "result" property --->
 <!--- `PUT /api/v2/Requests/Incoming/<ID of Request>/Accept` with a suitable Request body --->